Home Theater Projector Buyer's Guide

 The three most important factors affecting image quality are native resolution, your source material, and the projector's contrast ratio.

-Currently, Wide XGA (1280 x 800) and HD (1920 x 1080) are the most common home theater projector resolutions.
-An HD (1920 x 1080) projector has about twice the number of pixels of a Wide XGA projector.
+Currently, HD (1920 x 1080) and 4K UHD (3840 x 2160) & (4096 x 2160) are the most common home theater projector resolutions.
+An HD (1920 x 1080) projector has about twice the number of pixels of a Wide XGA projector, and a 4K projector has at least twice the resolution of an HD projector.
 More pixels mean a sharper looking image and better compatibility with high-definition sources.

 |HD||1920 x 1080||2,073,600 total pixels|